Official Cantonese translations of English names for British officials: General guidelines

-Cantonese and Mandarin translated names

-Former Prime Minister Theresa May is known as 文翠珊 in Cantonese.
+Reception

 This practice of providing comprehensive official name translation services has never been extended to Mandarin or to other UK diplomatic missions out of Hong Kong in the Greater China region.
 As such, places where Mandarin is their official language usually have different Mandarin-translated names for British officials.
 The Mandarin-translated names do not only differ from their Cantonese counterparts but also among Mandarin-speaking regions, e.g. between Mainland China and Taiwan.
 Also, these name translations are not used by Chinese state-owned media in Hong Kong, e.g. Ta Kung Pao and Wen Wei Po.
 Instead, they use names following standards of Mainland state media.

-For instance, Hong Kong media observe the Cantonese name translated by the Consulate-General and call former Prime Minister Theresa May 文翠珊 or Màhn Cheui Sāan, meaning "refined" for 文, "jade" for 翠, and "coral" for 珊.
-And she is known as 梅伊 or Méi Yī in Mandarin in Taiwan, meaning "a Chinese plum" for 梅 and "that" (a pronoun) for 伊.
+For instance, Hong Kong media observe the Cantonese name translated by the Consulate-General and call former Prime Minister Theresa May 文翠珊 or Màhn Cheui Sāan, meaning "refined".
+She is known as 梅伊 or Méi Yī in Mandarin in Taiwan, meaning "a Chinese plum" for 梅 and "that" (a pronoun) for 伊.
 However, the Chinese Xinhua News Agency, being the official standard setter of name translation in China and known to have declined to accept the US government's suggested name translation for former President Obama, calls Theresa May 特雷莎．梅 or Tè Léi Shā Méi, literally meaning "special" for 特, "thunder" for 雷, "sedge" for 莎, and "a Chinese plum" for 梅.
 This is a phonetic translation that preserves the English name structure.

-Reception and exceptions

-As in many cultures, Hong Kongers are generally very concerned with having good names for both infants and adults.
-A local Cantonese saying captures this concern very well: "唔怕生壞命，最怕改壞名”, meaning “Don't worry about being born with a bad fate; (had better) most worry about having a wrong name", which shares some similarities with the more commonly known Latin phrase in the West, nomen est omen.
-It is, thus, not unusual to hear stories about adults in Hong Kong in their 30s or 40s changing their names after consulting with feng-shui and suan-ming practitioners in the hope of improving various aspects of their lives.
+Hongkongers are generally concerned with having good names, as embodied in the Cantonese proverb of 唔怕生壞命，最怕改壞名 (fear not born to be unlucky, but fear most for giving one a bad name), which shares some similarities with the Latin idea of nomen est omen.
+It is thus not unusual to hear stories about adults in Hong Kong in their 30s or 40s changing their names after consulting with feng-shui and suan-ming practitioners in the hope of improving various aspects of their lives.
 Hong Kong parents of newborns are just as concerned, if not more so.
+Against this cultural backdrop, the Cantonese-translated names prepared by the Consulate-General are generally very well received and often praised by the Hong Kong public, as well as some Mandarin-speaking commentators in Taiwan.